What is Provident Fund (PF)?

 - The interest rate on PPF account is notified by the central government.

 - The interest rate on PPF account is notified by the central government.
-Currently, the rate specified as notified by the central government on October 1, 2016 is 8% p.a. compounded annually.
+Currently, the rate specified as notified by the central government is 7.1% p.a. compounded annually.

 - PPF account matures after the expiry of 15 years from the end of the financial year in which the account was opened.